Package 'dda'

 Description

-dda.vardist evaluates patterns of asymmetry of variable distributions for causally competing models (y ~ x vs. x ~ y).
+dda.vardist evaluates patterns of asymmetry of variable distributions for causally competing models (y ~ x vs. x ~ y). print returns DDA test statistics associated with dda.vardist objects.

 Usage